 It began in my early fifties and has slowly, and truly, become my new reality.
-I fought it for years, but now at almost sixty-one I can no longer stay up late, night after night, and expect to fire on enough cylinders to get through my To-Do list, much less anything on my Want-To-Do list the next day.
+I fought it for years, but now in my 60s I can no longer stay up late, night after night, and expect to fire on enough cylinders to get through my To-Do list, much less anything on my Want-To-Do list the next day.

 Going to bed earlier changed my life.
 I never thought this would happen, but as a gerontologist, I know retiring earlier to feel more competent is a part of aging well; a fact I wanted to ignore.

 While research tells us losing our protective armor of hormones at menopause can also play a part in sleep-related issues—from small to great on a sliding scale depending on the individual woman—that isn’t my issue.